How To Pay My Bill

 If there comes a time when you can’t pay all or part of your electric bill, please call our Customer Service area at 802-865-7300.
 We will help you make arrangements to pay your bill over time.

-Fuel Assistance (Residential Only)
+BED Energy Assistance Program (Residential Only)

 If you ever need help paying your home heating bills during the winter, see if you qualify for fuel assistance funding.
 Please call one of the following numbers for more information and applications:

 Hours: Mon-Fri: 9am-12pm and 1pm-4pm.
 First-come-first-serve daily basis.
 Mid October to end of April